aws-solutions/qnabot-on-aws/README.md

 See the [LICENSE.md](LICENSE.md) file for details

 ## New features

+### Version 4.3.0
+- New Connect Wizard available in the Content Designer UI to assist integration with a Connect Contact Flow.
+- New 4-node Elasticsearch domain support for improved fault tolerance in deployment template.
+- Elicit Response bot support for confirmation responses using phone keypad 1 = yes 2 = no.
+- Security improvements in API Gateway.
+- ID token values removed from session event after validation and redacted from logging.
+- Setting to limit the number of Kendra fallback search results.
+- Setting to enable signed URLs for S3 documents in Kendra search results.

 ### Version 4.2.0
 - New Kendra FAQ support (Beta version) using the setting KENDRA_FAQ_INDEX.
 New menu item in Designer UI to export Questions as a Kendra FAQ.
 See revised Blog Post for details.